 In September 1978, Taslim Arif was playing for National Bank against Punjab in Lahore.
 Then before he had made his international debut, Arif became the first Pakistani wicketkeeper to effect ten dismissals in a first-class match.
 His record was later broken by Wasim Yousoufi in 1997.

-Taslim Arif made his Pakistan debut as a batsman – when he brilliant scored 90 off 268 balls with and 46 off 92 balls with 4 fours in each inning against India at Calcutta in 1979-80.
+Taslim Arif made his Pakistan debut as a batsman – when he brilliantly scored 90 off 268 balls and 46 off 92 balls with 4 fours in each inning against India at Calcutta in 1979-80.
 But after that Arif had the gloves for the rest of his Test career.
-However, Wasim Bari was a very much superior gloveman.
-So, selector’s mostly preferred him to play for Pakistan.
-Despite his huge success in first-class cricket, Arif was usually considered as an opening batsman who could keep wickets.
+However, Wasim Bari was a very superior glove-man.
+So, selectors mostly preferred him to play for Pakistan.
+Despite his huge success in first-class cricket, Arif was usually considered an opening batsman who could keep wickets.

 Taslim Arif continued to work as a batting coach for NBP and remained closely associated with the sport.
 Later he became a selector for Karachi and ran a sports academy with Tauseef Ahmad.
 His nephews Mohammad Ali and Wasim Arif have both had distinguished First-Class careers.

 Taslim Arif continued to play first-class cricket till 1988-89 with distinction, mostly NBP.
 He never really failed and kept on producing the odd domestic hundred.
 Hence, after the arrival of Saleem Yusuf, he was out of contention for a good gesture.